alexdriedger/CageTheSpire/README.md

 ![Nicolas Cage card library](https://raw.githubusercontent.com/alexdriedger/CageTheSpire/master/github_resources/CardLibrary.png)

+## Features
+These features apply to all cards

+- Card art is Nick Cage's face
+- Cards are named "Nick Cage" (or "Nick Cage+" once upgraded)
+- Card descriptions are all "Nick Cage"

 ## Installation
 - Install [ModTheSpire](https://github.com/kiooeht/ModTheSpire/releases)
 - Download the latest release of CageTheSpire and place in your `mods` folder